London Osteopathy Pilates

 • METs involve contracting and relaxing the muscle in a guided way to “reset” its tone.

-• This helps restore flexibility and reduces recurrence.
+• Helps restore flexibility and reduces the chance of trigger points recurring.

 3. Soft Tissue Massage

-• Deep tissue and myofascial release techniques are used to relax surrounding tightness.
+• Deep tissue and myofascial release techniques relax surrounding tightness.

-• This can help improve circulation, reduce stiffness, and calm the nervous system.
+• Improves circulation, reduces stiffness, and calms the nervous system.

 4. Joint Mobilisation

-• Sometimes, restricted joints around the affected muscle contribute to trigger points.
+• Restricted joints near affected muscles can contribute to trigger points.

-• Gentle mobilisation restores proper biomechanics, preventing overload of certain muscles.
+• Gentle mobilisation restores proper biomechanics, preventing muscle overload.

 1. Fine Needle Insertion

-• A thin, sterile needle (like an acupuncture needle) is inserted directly into the trigger point.
+• A thin, sterile needle (similar to an acupuncture needle) is inserted into the trigger point.

-• Often, the muscle will briefly twitch when the needle hits the trigger point.
+• The muscle may briefly twitch when the needle reaches the trigger point.

 • This indicates the tight fibers are releasing.